VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/control flow graphs af079f199a2c402d8633f6d41101934b.md

 Note: This is just a subset of graphviz, and it is found on a single dataset.
 I suggest we record this in GraphViz but do not report more on this .
 Origin Notes: 14 graphs from the GraphViz test suite collected by Gansner and Hu to evaluate their PRISM algorithm.
-”Efficient, Proximity-Preserving Node Overlap Removal doi:https://dx.doi.org/10.7155/jgaa.00198” Graph features in papers: 1
+”Efficient, Proximity-Preserving Node Overlap Removal doi:https://dx.doi.org/10.7155/jgaa.00198” Graph features in papers: large
 Size: 14 graphs, from 36 to 1463 nodes
-Child collections: Graphviz Examples (Graphviz%20Examples%20e90aec42f02c4e8b8a6b8727fe2f86ae.md) Appeared in years: 1
+Child collections: Graphviz Examples (Graphviz%20Examples%20e90aec42f02c4e8b8a6b8727fe2f86ae.md) Appeared in years: 2016
 Type of Collection: Subset of other collection is it stored properly?: No must be analyzed: No